brodycj/android-sqlite-ndk-native-driver/README.md

-# Android sqlite native driver (...)
+# Android SQLite NDK native driver

-Provides Android NDK build of sqlite3 (<http://sqlite.org/>, public domain) with a low-level JNI interface accessible from some static methods.
+Provides Android NDK build of sqlite3 (<http://sqlite.org/>, public domain) with a low-level JNI interface accessible from static methods of `SQLiteNDKNativeDriver` class.

 Based on: